The 2019 English Summer Camp for Teens has ended. Winter camp details coming soon!

 - Be autonomous learners – the ability to be self-motivated , have key learner skills and reflect on their own learning.

-This summer, join the British Council for an extremely motivating English learning experience as students uncover the cultures and the people of the world around them.
+Join the British Council for an extremely motivating English learning experience as students uncover the cultures and the people of the world around them.
 Captivating video and stimulating global topics will engage teenage learners and spark their curiosity.
 Each lesson is presented in a context that is relevant to students' interests and is carefully crafted to guide students from structured practice to personalised language production, leading to greater fluency and confidence over all four skills.

 On this course your child will: